MikiiN/fibonacci-challenge/README.md

 ```bash
 cargo run --release
 ```
-And if you want to display measured data in graph you just run:
+And if you want to display the measured data in a graph, just run:
 ```bash
 python make_graphs.py
 ```